 Advanced Sound Deadening: Measuring Decibel Reduction in EV Cabins

-The Evolution of Silence in the Post-ICE Era
+The Evolution of Silence

 In a traditional internal combustion engine (ICE) vehicle, the engine acts as a primary noise source that masks secondary sounds.
 When you remove the 150-250 Hz thrum of a four-cylinder engine, you uncover a chaotic spectrum of high-frequency irritants.
 Electric Vehicles (EVs) operate in a frequency range where human hearing is particularly sensitive, often highlighting road hiss, wind turbulence, and the high-pitched whine of inverter switching frequencies.